occrp/investigativedashboard.org/index.md

         <span id="_more" class="dn">
           reporters partnering with us on investigations.
 If you are collaborating with us in a different capacity, for example through
-          <a class="mid-gray dim" href="https://www.occrp.org/en/gacc/">our
+          <a class="mid-gray dim" href="https://www.occrp.org/en/gacc/">the
-          GACC partnership</a>, we can also support your research.
-If in doubt, please <a class="mid-gray dim" href="mailto:research@occrp.org">get in
+          Global Anti-corruption Consortium partnership</a>, we can also support your research.
+If in doubt, please
+          <a class="mid-gray dim" href="mailto:research@occrp.org">get in
           touch</a>.
         </span>
         <a